SaadAhmad123/GenAI-Architecture-Learnings/README.md

 ### 1. **Token Limiting at the API Gateway Level:**

-Picture this as having a specialized maitre d' at the restaurant entrance who not only counts guests but also estimates the total amount of food each party might order.
+Imagine a specialized maître d' at a restaurant entrance, adept at not only counting incoming guests but also estimating the total order size each party will request.

-This approach is the most straightforward, provided your platform offers an API gateway service with this feature.
-Here's how it would work:
+This method is straightforward if your API gateway supports this functionality.
+Here’s a step-by-step breakdown:

-- The API gateway intercepts each request, as it's designed to do.
+- The API gateway intercepts each incoming request.
-- In addition to counting requests and overall request size, it decrypts the request and examines the field containing the prompt for the Large Language Model.
+- It goes beyond mere counting; the gateway decrypts the request and scrutinizes the content intended for the Large Language Model, particularly analyzing the prompt size.

-However, this method raises significant privacy concerns.
-It's like having the maitre d' open each guest's takeout container before they enter the restaurant.
-This approach:
+This approach, however, introduces significant privacy and security considerations.
+Comparatively, it’s akin to the maître d' inspecting the contents of each guest’s takeout box before allowing them entry, which:

-- Potentially violates the principle of data privacy during transit.
+- May infringe on data privacy norms during transmission.
-- Exposes the request content to the API Gateway provider before it reaches your implemented code.
+- Prematurely exposes the request’s content to the API Gateway provider, potentially before your own systems process it.
-- Raises security and privacy questions, necessitating additional Service Level Agreements (SLAs) and complicating an already intricate security plan.
+- Necessitates the formulation of enhanced Service Level Agreements (SLAs) to address these added security and privacy concerns, thereby adding complexity to your security framework.

+Additionally, while this method effectively manages input tokens, it overlooks the combined rate limiting of both input and output tokens by the underlying model.

-While this doesn't necessarily mean the provider can't be trusted, it introduces another layer of complexity.
-You'd need to engage in further discussions with your provider and seek assurances about how the data is handled during this operation.
+This doesn't imply that providers are inherently untrustworthy, but it does layer in additional complexity.
+You would need to engage in detailed discussions with your provider to ensure that data handling protocols during these operations meet your security and privacy standards.

 ### 2. **Crafting Your Own Token Gatekeeper:**

-In this approach, you're the head chef who must carefully monitor and control the flow of ingredients (tokens) while ensuring the kitchen (API) runs smoothly.
-Here's how it might work:
+This approach involves developing a bespoke service that acts as a mediator between your API Gateway and the Large Language Model (LLM).
+Here’s how it unfolds:

-- Requests pass through the API Gateway untouched, preserving their security and privacy.
+- Requests seamlessly pass through the API Gateway, retaining their original security and privacy attributes.
-- Before reaching the Large Language Model (LLM), requests are routed to a service you've designed and manage.
-- This service determines the remaining token quota for the current time window.
+- These requests are then directed to a purpose-built service that assesses and manages the token quota for each time window before they advance to the LLM.

-Now, let's consider implementing a simple leaky bucket algorithm (a simple rate limiting algorithm) in this scenario:
+Consider employing a straightforward rate limiting mechanism, like the leaky bucket algorithm, in this setup:

-a) The Always-On Approach:
+a) **The Always-On Approach:**

-- You set up a dedicated virtual machine with allocated memory in which you implement the token bucket.
-Think of it as a just a piece of code which intialises a number in memory representing the LLM maximum token limit.
+- Establish a dedicated virtual machine equipped with a memory-resident token bucket.
+This bucket initializes with a number reflecting the LLM's maximum token capacity.
-- All requests check the "token bucket" in memory when coming in only.
-- If the bucket is empty, the request is rejected.
-- If not, the required tokens are subtracted, and the request proceeds to the LLM.
+- Each incoming request checks this token bucket.
+If the bucket has enough tokens, they are deducted, and the request is processed; if not, the request is denied.

-However, this system lacks scalability.
-Scaling would require Kubernetes clusters, and each cluster would have its own in-memory bucket, leading to inconsistencies as we only have one LLM serving all these requests.
+This method is straightforward but struggles with scalability.
+Expanding this setup would necessitate deploying Kubernetes clusters, each with its own token bucket, potentially causing inconsistencies when there's only one LLM handling all requests.

-b) The Distributed Approach:
+b) **The Distributed Approach:**

-- You use a global state, storing the "token bucket" in an external database or Redis.
+- Shift to a global state by housing the token bucket in a centralized database or a caching system like Redis.
-- This allows for easier scaling but introduces new challenges:
-  - Ensuring consistency across multiple requests (ACID compliance)
-  - Managing potential latency issues
-  - Implementing distributed locking mechanisms

-It's akin to having a central ingredient inventory system for all your restaurant branches, but now you need to ensure real-time accuracy and prevent conflicts when multiple chefs access it simultaneously.
+- This adjustment aids scalability and facilitates managing a higher volume of requests, but it also brings about challenges in ensuring transactional consistency, managing latency, and implementing distributed locks.

-Both approaches add complexity to your system architecture and require careful consideration of trade-offs between scalability, consistency, and performance.
-Like a master chef balancing flavors in a complex dish, you'll need to fine-tune your approach based on your specific needs and constraints.
+Both strategies introduce significant complexity to your system architecture, requiring a careful evaluation of the trade-offs between scalability, consistency, and performance.

-**One more thing this approach misses out on** is the fact that the LLM takes into account both the input and output token for throttling mechanism.
-This approach can take into account only the inbound token, managing the outbound tokens and adding that into the mix an even bigger challenge.

-> **Personal Experience:** I personally have gone down this rabbit-hole where I implemented similar throttling mechanism and have experienced it in all it complexity.
-I implemented a queue -> (token rate limiting lambda + dynamodb + dynamodb locking mechanism) -> queue -> LLM.
-It works well now but I would not recommend ever implementing it and I will be moving away from it to the idea explained next
+**Additional Consideration:**

+The primary focus of this token management strategy is on regulating inbound tokens, without addressing how the LLM considers both input and output tokens in its throttling mechanism.
+Integrating a system that also manages outbound tokens adds another layer of complexity and is a crucial factor in maintaining system balance and efficiency.

+Each method must be precisely tailored to meet the specific operational demands and constraints of your application, highlighting the importance of a meticulous approach to determine the most fitting architecture.

 ### 3. Optimistic/ Greedy Token Allocation: A Mathematical Approach

-This approach offers an elegant solution to the token management challenge, drawing inspiration from observed patterns in Large Language Model (LLM) behavior.
+This approach offers an elegant solution to token management for Large Language Models (LLMs), leveraging existing API gateway rate limiting mechanisms and asserting input and output token sizes in the function that calls the LLM.
+By modeling the problem mathematically, we can achieve a predictable design without adding unnecessary technical complexity.

+#### The Model

+Consider an API gateway integrating with a function (e.g., AWS Lambda) that calls an LLM with token limits.
+The system components work as follows:

+- API gateway: Applies request rate limiting
+- Lambda function: Enforces max input prompt token limit
+- LLM call: Sets max_token field to impose output token limit

+Given the LLM's total tokens-per-minute rate limit, we aim to calculate the optimal:

+- Request rate limit (or queue polling rate)
+- Input token size
+- Output token size

+#### Key Observations
-The key observation is that regardless of input size, LLMs typically have a consistent maximum output token limit (currently around 4096 tokens).
-This consistency allows us to make robust assumptions and set parameters accordingly.
+1. LLMs typically have a consistent maximum output token limit (currently around 4096 tokens).

-Here's how it works:

-1. For each LLM input, we optimistically reserve the maximum output token count (e.g., 4096 tokens).
-This can be lowered based on the use case as well.
-We are making an assumption in our system.
-2. We leverage the existing request-based rate limiting mechanisms of API gateways.

-The system operates optimally when:
+2. We can optimistically reserve a specific output token count based on requirements.

+Now for the system to operate optimally:

 $$
 \text{Number of requests per minute} \times (\text{Number of input tokens per request} + \text{Number of output tokens per request}) = \text{Total token limit of the model per minute}